 When working with chemicals, chemical safety goggles, gloves, and a lab coat should be the first pieces of equipment on your list.
 Advanced experiments sometimes require special equipment, such as a fume hood.
 Experiments that require the use of specialty safety equipment may require that you work in the lab of a teacher or mentor.

 It is important to know that all gloves are not created equal, and that gloves made of different materials might or might not provide a resistant barrier to certain chemicals.
 For example, latex and nitrile gloves are commonly available at grocery stores for safe food handling, but latex gloves are not resistant to acetone, which is a common chemical solvent found in nail polish remover.
 Each glove manufacturer provides a glove compatibility chart that you should use to check with the chemicals you will use for your experiment.
-The Environmental Health and Safety Office at the Franklin & Marshall College provides a good resource on Glove Compatability Charts and other information on choosing chemical resistant gloves with links to information from glove manufacturers.
+Ansell's Occupational Healthcare provides a good resource for a Chemical Resistance Guide and other information on choosing chemical resistant gloves with links to information from glove manufacturers.

 The American Chemical Society has excellent safety information in the following pamphlets (requires Adobe Acrobat Reader).
 We highly recommend reading them before starting your chemistry experiment: